 You can’t expect to just turn up at a funeral and switch on the tears.
 You need a memory to tap into.
-On the way to the church, my face pressed against the window of my mum’s old Ford, I thought about my dog that had been hit by a bus when I was six.
+On the way to the Wakefield Church, I thought about my dog that had been hit by a bus when I was six.
 He was an untidy Labrador called Adam.
-He slept on the end of my bed and left strands of saliva and charcoal coloured hairs on the sheets.
-One morning, he had been hit by a number 17 bus, after scrabbling under the garden fence in pursuit of a cat before trying unsuccessfully to chase it across the road.
-I’m not usually emotional, so finding a memory to use had taken some thought.
-It was the last time I could remember crying for any length of time, so I thought about Adam with his sad eyes, lying dead beside the kerb, and it was enough to bring the first tears.
+He slept on the end of my bed and left strands of saliva and charcoal coloured hairs on the linen sheets.
+One morning, he’d been hit by the number 17 bus, after scrabbling under the trellis in pursuit of a cat, before trying unsuccessfully to chase it across Howston Street.
+It was the last time I could remember crying, so I thought about Adam with his sad eyes, lying dead beside the kerb, and it was enough to bring the first tears.

 While the priest droned in his finest funereal tone and gesticulated skywards, I stood to the rear of the church, holding my mum’s arm, wiping salted tears on the back of my hand.
 She comforted me by stroking my hair and rubbing my neck.
 It was a convincing scene, and I knew that my cover was safe – people would see the distraught fifteen year old mourning the loss of a friend and never suspect a vengeful boy who had murdered him in cold blood.

-I bowed my head in feigned mourning, watching ants file past my feet in a ragged line.
+I lowered my head in feigned mourning, watching ants file past my feet in a ragged line.
 Fierce sunlight filtered blue and green through stained glass windows, warming my arms, lighting slow moving streams of dust.
 Despite the heat outside, the stone floors and pillars inside the church were cool to the touch.
-Two great fans whirred and hummed as they rotated slowly, blowing warm air over the bowed heads of congregation.
+Two great fans whirred and hummed as they rotated slowly, blowing warm air over the bowed heads of the congregation.
 The priest was talking about the next life and how Anthony was happier now.
 I kept wondering if he would spend eternity with a caved in skull – just walking around in Heaven with blood on his face and matted hair and a triangular looking head.
 For some reason, the Heaven in my imagination was filled with ivory white clouds, and even when I tried to replace them with a seemingly more realistic rainforest, intersected by crystal streams and lit by patches of pure sunlight, the clouds kept returning, so I gave up trying to stop them, and watched a bloodied Anthony stroll around on a cloud beneath a perfect sky.

 The priest invited Anthony’s uncle to the lectern, who stood hunched, red-eyed and gaunt, and eulogised about the lovely boy Anthony had been: helpful, kind, inquisitive and intelligent.
 It was all drivel, as Anthony had been a spiteful thing, full of bad temper and cruel jokes.
 He was the nastiest fifteen year old in school and plenty of people would take years to rebuild their self-esteem after he had flattened it – honed in on their weakest points, darkest fears and then prodded and probed with endless taunts and jibes.
 One girl, I forget her name, had drunk a pineapple juice laced with paracetamol after six months of him mocking her weight.
 Her mother had found her vomiting blood and she had survived, if a bit damaged.